How Long Does Grated Cheese Last?

 How Do You Keep Grated Cheese Fresh Longer?

 Freeze it.
 You should keep your grated cheese in the freezer if you want it to stay fresh for a long time.
-Place it in an airtight, resealable plastic freezer bag, and freeze it for up to three months.
+Please place it in an airtight, resealable plastic freezer bag, and freeze it for up to three months.
 Better still, just put the grated cheese in the bag directly into the freezer.

 The texture of grated cheese can change when frozen, making the taste unpleasant after defrosting.
-You must go for firm cheeses like swiss or hard ones like parm if you want to freeze it and have it last.
+You must go for firm cheeses like Swiss or hard ones like parm if you want to freeze it and have it last.

 Should Grated Cheese Be Refrigerated?

 If the cheese containers stay closed, then it’s possible that they can last for about two months in the fridge.
 But as soon as you open it, exposing it to air, time begins to count, and you can only have them last for four weeks.
-Furthermore, if you find that mold has begun growing on the cheese, it’s a sign that you should thrash it.
+Furthermore, if you find that mould has begun growing on the cheese, it’s a sign that you should thrash it.

 Parmigiano Reggiano, for example, which is also known as Parmesan, is a hard, dry cheese that you can grate into pieces.
 You may not need to refrigerate this cheese because of how dry it is, but doing so wouldn’t be harmful and could even help it last longer.